 This article describes how DotNetBrowser is supplied and which libraries should be deployed.

 DotNetBrowser is supplied in a few dynamic libraries.
-Few of them are related to DotNetBrowser itself and others to the appropriate Chromium binary files.
+Some f them are related to DotNetBrowser itself and others to the appropriate Chromium binary files.

 Here's a list of the libraries provided in the distribution package: